VollmerLab/16S_Florida_Tank_Analysis/README.md

 ### Pseudoalteromonas
-After skimming the paper you sent about antibacterial activity against SCTLD, I checked really quickly to see if any of the Pseudoalteromonas in our data set were associated w healthy individuals
+After skimming the paper you sent about antibacterial activity against SCTLD, I checked really quickly to see if any of the Pseudoalteromonas in our data set were associated w healthy individuals, sorted by T0 logfold change.  *Pseudoalteromonas shioyasakiensis* is interesting in this regard

 ![plot](./Figures/Pseudoalteromonas.png)